johnnydecimal/ellane-terminal/content/blog/02-i-want-to-understand-what-the-command-line-is.md

 {% image "./img/02.01-mess-error-image9.png", "A possum parent and two possum kids hanging from the iconic red balloon" %}

-So why would you ever use a lower-level language when you can just go around clicking buttons?
+So why would you bother learning a language when you can just go around clicking buttons?

 ## Control